Standard Cremation Urn Sizes

 Standard Dimensions for Small Keepsake Urns

-Keepsake cremation urns are the smallest on the market (besides jewelry).
-These urns hold trace amounts of cremated remains half the amount of a standard adult sized urn.
-Sometimes families will purchase several of the small sizes to divide the cremains and create small memorials.
+Keepsake cremation urns are the smallest containers on the market (besides jewelry).
+These urns hold small amounts of cremated remains, and jewelry will hold only a trace amount of ashes.
+Sometimes families will purchase several of the small sizes to divide the cremains and create mini memorials.

 Traveling With the Ashes: Getting Through the Airport